gammasoft71/xtd/docs/documentation/eBook/menus_and_toolbars.md

 tool_bar2.locarion({80, 100});
 ```

-To place the toolbar anywhere on the form, simply change the dock property to xtd::formq::dock_style::none and modify the toolbar location.
-The toolbar behaves exactly like any other control, except that it can be a system toolbar.
+We set the dock property to none and set the location to 80 pixels to the left and 100 pixels to the top.

 ![Screenshot](/pictures/examples/tutorial/toolbar_anywhere.png)